thephpleague/fractal/README.md

 ## Requirements

-The following versions of PHP are supported by this version.
+The following versions of PHP are supported by this version:

-* >= PHP 7.4
+&gt;= PHP 7.4

 ## Documentation